-The Institutional Transformation Implementation Plan Report was produced in December 2022 and contains 35 articles from various units within the institution.
-This report documents remarkable work that has been undertaken by departments, divisions and some of the personal experiences and individual efforts to advance the institution's transformation imperatives.
+The Institutional Transformation Implementation Plan Report was produced in December 2022 and contains 35 articles from various units within the Institution.
+This report documents the remarkable work undertaken by departments, divisions, and some of the personal experiences and individual efforts to advance the Institution's transformation imperatives.
 The report will be circulated to our external stakeholders; Transformation Manager's Forum, Community of Practice for the Teaching and Learning of African Languages and DHET Online Resources.
-The next phase of the ITP is to convene a Forum through which reporting back on the ITP will be facilitated.
+The next phase of the Institutional Transformation Plan (ITP) is to convene a Forum that will facilitate reporting back on the ITP.
 This forum will also work as a space at which the report will be launched in partnership with divisions within the university.
-These conversations will be initiated by the Equity & Institutional Culture office.
+These conversations will be initiated by the Equity and Institutional Culture office.